 even sleep right through your meal!
 If you have an older tot, keep snacks like crackers on hand to pacify him while he waits for the food to arrive.

-A baby book, soft animal or squeeze toys are perfect for banging on the table without making too much noise.
+Another tip: Small toys such as baby books and stuffed animals are perfect for banging on the table without making too much noise.

 Kids are messy eaters by design, so you'll want to bring a bib or two.
 Wipe-off or disposable bibs make for an easy clean-up.
 If the bib is reusable,

 consider storing it in a plastic bag after meals.
 It’s also smart to carry a baby spoon and bowl in case your little one gets the urge to toss her (very

 breakable) restaurant china off the table.

 It pays to be prepared, but you can’t always anticipate a public tantrum or crying fit.
 Be ready to duck outside for a while or ask for your check early if

 your new baby decides she’d rather be eating at home.